Key Breed Facts

 With this said, Elkhound puppies should not be over exercised because their joints and bones are still growing.
 This includes not letting a dog jump up and down from furniture or going up or down the stairs.
 Too much pressure placed on their joints and spines at an early age could result in a dog developing serious problems later in their lives.

 If you get a Norwegian Elkhound puppy from a breeder, they would give you a feeding schedule and it's important to stick to the same routine, feeding the same puppy food to avoid any tummy upsets.
 You can change a puppy's diet, but this needs to be done very gradually always making sure they don't develop any digestive upsets and if they do, it's best to put them back on their original diet and to discuss things with the vet before attempting to change it again.

 If you are looking to buy a Norwegian Elkhound, you would need to register your interest with breeders and agree to being put on a waiting list because very few puppies are bred and registered with The Kennel Club every year.
 You would need to pay anything upwards of £500 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Norwegian Elkhound in northern England would be £19.44 a month for basic cover but for a lifetime policy, this would set you back £41.75 a month (quote as of July 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Norwegian Elkhound in northern England would be £22.02 a month for basic cover but for a lifetime policy, this would set you back £43.65 a month (quote as of April 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether they have been neutered or spayed among other things.

-As a rough guide, the average cost to keep and care for a Norwegian Elkhound would be between £50 to £100 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree or other puppy.
+As a rough guide, the average cost to keep and care for a Norwegian Elkhound would be between £50 to £100 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred Kennel Club registered pedigree Norwegian Elkhound puppy.